aanjw0789/SCC/README.md

 # Seagrass Carbon Calculator (SCC)
 ----------------------------------

-_The graphical user interface (GUI) and all codes are developed by A. J. Wahyudi with contributions and input from IMBeR Group members and OpenAI ChatGPT 3.5_
+_A.
+J. Wahyudi develops the graphical user interface (GUI) and all codes with contributions and input from IMBeR Group members and OpenAI ChatGPT 3.5_

 _The last update: 10 July 2024_